Herold and Kriener families leave lasting legacy for rural communities

 The sisters, Valeria Herold, Anastasia Kriener and Rosemary Kriener, grew up on a family farm in rural Fort Atkinson.
 The Herold and Kriener Family Legacy Fund supports community service organizations, educational scholarships, faith-based centers and land stewardship.
 “The fund has already impacted the small communities where we live in that we can designate yearly gifts, including to the South Winn First Responders and three local fire departments,” says Rosemary’s daughter, Anne Blocker.
 “With so many teachers in the family, educational scholarships and libraries will also be among our benefactors.”

-Following in their father’s footsteps, the sisters all graduated from Mount Mercy College and became teachers.
+Following in the footsteps of their father, who received his teaching certificate from Valders (now known as Luther College), the sisters all graduated from Mount Mercy College and became teachers.
 Together, they taught in many northeast Iowa schools including Fort Atkinson, Calmar, Waucoma, Alpha, West Union, Strawberry Point, Elma, St. Luke’s and Turkey Valley.
 They passed on their passion for education to their nieces, nephews and children, and many went on to education-related careers.

 After 101 years of a very rich life, Valeria died last October.
 An avid traveler, she was known for her sense of adventure and ability to help others understand that although people live in different parts of the world, they all share the same basic goals.
 Through travel, she strived to be a more understanding and compassionate educator and human – a goal that resonates through the fund that lives on in her name.